Start a new club

 How do I start a new club?

-There are 10 easy steps to starting a new club.
-Click on the links below to learn about these steps and how to conduct a new club workshop.
+The resources below will help guide you through club creation, from the steps included in new club development to existing clubs sponsoring a new club.
+Click on the links below to learn about these steps and how to get started with your new club.

 New Club Development Guide Workshop PowerPoint